CassandraMaldonado/LLM_Healthcare/README.md

 **4. Quantization:** Trained with 8-bit precision to reduce GPU memory usage and make large models trainable on more modest hardware.

-Experiment Tracking – Integrated with Weights & Biases (W&B) for logging losses, evaluation metrics, and checkpoints.
+**4.Experiment Tracking** Integrated with Weights & Biases (W&B) for logging losses, evaluation metrics, and checkpoints.

 ## Training Pipeline